 Michelle has been teaching yoga since 2003.
-She has a Master’s Degree in Holistic Health Education, is a certified Women’s Wholeness Coach, has owned and managed a woman’s yoga and healing center for over five years, and has taught The Practice® to thousands of women.
+She has a Master’s Degree in Holistic Health Education, is a certified Women’s Wholeness Coach, has owned and managed a woman’s yoga and healing center since 2012, and has taught The Practice® to thousands of women.
+She studies feminine spirituality and leadership.
 She is also a wife, mother, and daughter who has lived through her share of hardships.
 Michelle has pulled all of her knowledge, personal experience, and research into this training for women.
 Her intention is to help guide you back to yourself, find your own voice, and become your own authority.

 Do I have to be a yoga teacher to apply?

 No, you do not have to be a current yoga teacher to apply.
 All are welcome.
 However, this training is an excellent way for teachers to deepen their knowledge and have the tools to teach something different to the community.
 This training is open to women of all backgrounds and experience.
 The only true prerequisite is feeling the call to lead and connect with women in a new way, and of course having a love of yoga or movement.
 If you’re looking to facilitate The Practice® following the training, at least two years of yoga experience is required.

 When and where does the training take place?